Sponsors and Partners

 Drexel University is a comprehensive global research university ranked among the top 100 in the nation.
 With approximately 25,000 students, Drexel is one of America's 15 largest private universities.
 Drexel has built its global reputation on core achievements that include leadership in experiential learning through Drexel Co-op, a history of academic technology firsts, and recognition as a model of best practices in translational, use-inspired research.
 Founded in 1891 in Philadelphia, Drexel now engages with students and communities around the world.
 Drexel will provide space for the EMC as well and student mentors to help teachers and students prepare for competition.
 More information about Drexel is available at www.drexel.edu.

-A team of educators have contributed to the creation of the Philadelphia EMC.
-Feel free to contact any of the organizers below with questions.
+Feel free to contact either of the organizers below with questions.

 Director of Professional Development, The Math Forum, Drexel University